altocodenl/acweb/blog/20200818-controlled-auto-tagging.md

 - Language inclusion.
 Full auto-tagging leaves out languages not considered by the system.
 You may want your family overseas to tag photos, why would they be forced to use English?
 - Complexity.
 How many tags are enough?
 That’s for you to decide, not a system.

 Photos and videos are personal memories.
-They are important.
-They must be treated as such.
+They are important and must be treated as such.
 Just as it is important to find your memories when you want it, and share them when you want it, it’s also important to protect them.

 Organization is also protection.